-- 1. The loss of class time should be kept to a minimum when there is a possible violation of the student dress guidelines. - 2.
-Parents/guardians may be contacted to bring alternative clothing - 3.
-Staff will use reasonable efforts to avoid dress-coding students in front of other students - 4.
-Unresolved violations of these guidelines will result in discipline - 5.
-The administration retains the sole discretion to make the final determination whether student clothing complies with these guidelines
+1. The loss of class time should be kept to a minimum when there is a possible violation of the student dress guidelines.

-Attendance Policy
+2. Students will not be forced to wear clothing that is not theirs.

+3. Parents/guardians will not be called during day to bring alternative clothing unless by student request.

+4. Staff will use reasonable efforts to avoid dress-coding students in front of other students.

+5. The administration retains the sole discretion to make the final determination whether student clothing complies with these guidelines.